sosgang/bond/README.md

-# bond: Bibliometrics on non-bibliometric disciplines
+# bond: Bringing Open data in Non-citation-based Disciplines

-Repository containing code and data for our "Do open citations inform the qualitative peer-review evaluation in research assessments?
-An analysis of the Italian National Scientific Qualification" paper.
+Repository containing code and data for our **"Do open citations inform the qualitative peer-review evaluation in research assessments?
+An analysis of the Italian National Scientific Qualification"** paper.

 1. [Introduction](##Introduction)
 2. [Resulting data](##Resulting data)